 Miles Against Melanoma – NC is an annual 5K event that raises funds locally for melanoma prevention and research programs, as well as patient special needs at Levine Cancer Institute.
 The event was founded in 2012 by Heather Joyner who lost her sister, Amy Robinson, to melanoma.

-In 2008 Morris-Jenkins celebrated their 50th anniversary by pledging $500,000 to Levine Children’s Hospital, a commitment they have since fulfilled.
+In 2008 Morris-Jenkins celebrated their 50th anniversary by pledging $500,000 to Levine Children’s Hospital, a commitment they continue to fulfill.
 The company’s contributions to Levine Children’s Hospital significantly support the hospital’s Child Life program, one that helps patients and their families by providing comforting distractions and support during procedures and throughout a child’s hospital stay.
 Additionally, Morris-Jenkins funds the Special Recognition Program designed to celebrate patients’ special milestones during their stay at the hospital, such as end of treatment or birthdays.

 Paula Takacs Foundation for Sarcoma Research